adobe/commerce-integration-starter-kit/README.md

 ```bash
 aio app deploy
 ```
-You can confirm the success of the deployment in the Adobe Developer Console by selecting the runtimes option on your workspace:
+You can confirm the success of the deployment in the Adobe Developer Console by navigating to the `Runtime` section on your workspace:
 ![Alt text](console-user-defined-actions.png "Workspace runtimes packages")

 ### On-boarding